SQream/sqream_docs/guides/operations/logging.rst

 .. _tracing_errors:

-Tracing errors to find offending statements
+Tracing Errors to Find Offending Statements
 -------------------------------------------------

 If we know an error occured, but don't know which statement caused it, we can find it using the connection ID and statement ID.